-2021 has me reminiscing about past travels — looking at travel pics, reading about destinations I’ve never been to, and dreaming about our next adventure.
+2021 has me reminiscing about past travels—looking at travel pics, reading about destinations I’ve never been to, and dreaming about our next adventure.
 I am sure you are all doing the same.
-There are a few favorite traveling with family quotes that have spoken to me, especially recently.
-These quotes impeccably capture what it is like to share this beautiful world with the best travel companions ever, your family.
+A few favorite quotes about traveling with family have been spoken to me, especially recently.
+These quotes impeccably capture what it is like to share this beautiful world with the best travel companions ever: your family.

 Affiliate Disclosure: There are affiliate links throughout this post.
 This means if you click on a link and purchase a product through that link, then I will receive a small commission for the referral.
 And that is kinda cool.

-Here is a collaborative and powerful list of 25 inspiring family traveling quotes and what they mean to my friends.
+Here is a powerful, collaborative list of 25 inspiring family traveling quotes and what they mean to my friends.

 1) “Not all classrooms have four walls.”